datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 3. **Plain/unqualified scaling parameters**: The final segment in the list can also be plain scaling parameters, which act as the catch-all for all remaining (older) SSTables.

+The durations in `until` segments are absolute ages measured from the current time, not consecutive spans: in `T4 until 30m; T2 until 1h; L1000000` the first segment covers data younger than 30 minutes, the second data between 30 minutes and 1 hour old, and the last everything older.
+This is also why the durations must strictly increase — repeating a duration would leave the later segment unreachable, and is rejected when the option is validated.

 ### Configuration Examples

 - **`T4 until 1d; L1000000 every 1d`**: